 Nick van der Heyden, queer circus performer, garnered an approving laugh from a room full of circus students in Tilburg.
-He just told them that he had found a new lease of life by doing his performances as an acrobat from now on as a drag queen.
+He just explained that he had found a new lease of life by doing his performances as an acrobat from now on as a drag queen.
 'They thought something of that here at school.
 There, the new circus was mainly a matter of the simplest possible outfits and drab t-shirts.'
 He persevered and is now one of the forerunners of the latest innovation in circus.

 Circus festival Circolo, now active in the Netherlands for over a decade, closely follows developments in circus.
 They go less for the big acts, but focus on the new - or experienced - creators who are looking for different paths.
 Those paths can come from anywhere in the world, but are now mainly found in western Europe, not only because freedom is great there, but also because war and pandemic have currently made the paths to Russia and the Far East a bit more difficult.